StarRocks/starrocks/docs/en/using_starrocks/troubleshooting_asynchronous_materialized_views.md

 ### Materialized view refresh timeout

-Oversized materialized views may fail to refresh because the refresh task exceeds the timeout period.
+Large materialized views may fail to refresh because the refresh task exceeds the timeout period.
 You can consider the following solutions to solve this problem:

 - **Specify a partitioning strategy for the materialized view to achieve fine-grained refresh**